mbrunkeECH/linktree/README.md

 ## My approach

 - Spend some time at the start on the figma board figuring out the best way to approach this task.
-This is where I would check for re-usable components, tools needed etc.
+This is where I would check for re-usable components, tools needed etc. (30 minutes)
 - Build out the basic config first.
 If I could do this again I would probably use a JSON file to simulate an api call with a fetch/axios component.
 - Create Classic Link component.
 This is where I ran into the first challenge of making the Link component totally re-usable -> How do I differentiate Classic vs other link types?
+(30 minutes)
-- Create Shows component - Identified in the planning this is not extremely dissimilar to the music link
+- Create Shows component - Identified in the planning this is not extremely dissimilar to the music link (1hr)
 - Create Music component - this is where a state management library would have been useful with opening and closing links but time did not allow.
+(35 minutes)
 - Testing - in the real world this would be done before it is merged into master (or QA!).
-I was just concerned about time, if I did this again that is one thing I would do differently.
+(30 minutes)

 ## The Problem